Top-rated movers to make your Rochester to Baton Rouge move easy

 - State licensing: If you’re using a legitimate moving company to relocate from one home or apartment within the state to another, look for a company regulated by the Louisiana Public Service Commission (LPSC).
 During the pre-move screening process, families on the move should verify that prospective movers are registered and in good standing with the LPSC.
 In cases of substandard service, inflated costs, and unlicensed movers operating illegally, consumers may file a complaint, after which the commission will initiate an investigation.
 Before booking, ensure the moving company is officially licensed to handle your move.

-- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Baton Rouge without delay.
-You can select your official move date when completing the form.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Baton Rouge.
 Start the process here.

 - Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.